 When to Visit

-Our south of Spain road trip took place in September when the temperatures were a lot milder than in plain summer and it wasn’t too overcrowded with tourists.
+This region is definitely one of the best fall destinations in Europe.
+My road trip took place in September when the temperatures were a lot milder than in plain summer.

 For those reasons, spring would also be a good time to spend a week in Andalucia.
 With relatively warm temperatures even in winter, some people consider this region a great European winter destination.